How to add a Split-Neck with ties using bias tape to your Peasant Dress or top.

 Sew around the line you made a little less than 1/4 inch your mark.

 Cut along the mark as shown and trim the cut edges about 1/8 inch from the seams.
-(The seams marked in red.)
+(The seam is marked in red.)

 Flip the scrap piece to the other side and iron flat.